De Christiana Expeditione apud Sinas

-("The Christian Expedition among the Chinese undertaken by the Society of Jesus from the commentaries of Fr.
-Matteo Ricci of the same Society... in which the customs, laws, and principles of the Chinese kingdom and the most difficult first beginnings of the new Church there are accurately and with great fidelity described / authored by Fr.
-Nicolas Trigault, Belgian, of the same Society," dedicated to Pope Paul V).
+("Five Books on the Christian Expedition among the Chinese Undertaken by the Society of Jesus from the Commentaries of Fr.
+Matteo Ricci of the Same Society... in which the Customs, Laws, and Principles of the Chinese Kingdom and the Most Difficult First Beginnings of the New Church There Are Accurately and with Great Fidelity Described / authored by Fr.
+Nicolas Trigault, Belgian, of the Same Society," dedicated to Pope Paul V).
 As it indicates, the work contained an overview of the late Ming China's geography, politics, and culture, its philosophy and religions, and described the history of Christianity's inroads into China (primarily, the work of Ricci himself and his fellow Jesuits).
 The book articulated Ricci's approach for planting Christianity on the Chinese soil: an "accommodationist" policy, as later scholars called it, based on the premise of the essential compatibility between Christianity and Confucianism.
 With some evolutionary changes, this policy continued to guide Jesuit missionaries in China for the next century.

 The first major book published in Europe by an author who was not only fluent in Chinese and conversant in Chinese culture but also had traveled over much of the country, Ricci-Trigault's work was highly popular, and went through at least 16 editions in a number of European languages in the several decades after its first publication.
 The existence of a Persian translation, created sometime in the second half of the 17th century in Delhi, reveals that the book also circulated in Mughal India.